DenisKorkmaz/Currency-Converter/README.md

   - **useState Hook**: This hook is used for managing state in functional components.
 In the provided code, useState is used to manage the state of `fromCurrency`, `toCurrency`, `amount`, `exchangeRate`, and `isLoading`.
   - **useEffect Hook**: This hook is used for handling side effects in functional components.
 In the provided code, useEffect is used to update the exchange rates whenever the `fromCurrency` or `toCurrency` changes.
 - **CSS**: CSS was used to style the application and enhance its appearance.
-- **Fetch API**: The Fetch API was used to fetch exchange rates from an external API.
 - **Exchange Rate API**: This project uses the Exchange Rate API to fetch the most recent currency exchange rates.

-Please replace "(#)" in the "Live Preview of the Application" section with the actual link to the Currency Converter application.